Web AppBuilder for ArcGIS (Developer Edition) supports ArcGIS Enterprise with web-tier authentication, such as IWA, PKI, and LDAP.

 - At run time, if you programmatically access resources from a portal or server with web-tier authentication, call the addWithCredentialDomain method to add a single domain or the addAuthorizedCrossOriginDomains method to add multiple domains from the tokenUtils module in the jimu folder.

-- To work with Portal for ArcGIS seamlessly, you should apply an SSL certificate for the portal regardless if it's web-tier authenticated or not.
+- To work with ArcGIS Enterprise seamlessly, you should apply an SSL certificate for your ArcGIS Enterprise portal regardless if it's web-tier authenticated or not.
 Don't use a self-signed certificate, as it is easily blocked by the browser.
 Instead, apply a domain certificate or a worldwide certificate if you can.